 What does the exam entail?

-The 72 hours for your exam will begin as soon as you log in and access the prompt and the source.
-When you begin the exam, you will find links to the sources as well as a detailed prompt giving you instructions and guidelines about the essay you will write.
-We expect that it will take you several hours to read the sources and several hours to write the essay.
+The 24 hours for your exam will begin as soon as you log in and access the prompt and the source.
+When you begin the exam, you will find links to the source as well as a detailed prompt giving you instructions and guidelines about the essay you will write.

 Before the timed portion of the exam, you will find a few pages of information and questions.
 You will read and reflect on the Harvard College Honor Code; answer some survey questions about your writing background before coming to Harvard; and read some more detailed instructions about taking the exam.

 How do I access the exam?